What infrastructure does AI research and education really need?

 Mini-Symposia

-Mini-Symposia will take place on Day 2 of the User Meeting (April 16).
+Mini-Symposia will take place in the afternoon of Day 2 of the User Meeting (April 16).
 No additional registration is necessary.

 Teaching AI in the Real World: A Community Conversation